-- 35. In its 2012 preliminary census report, the Territory noted that, of the total population of 31,458, 16,037 (51 per cent) were men and 15,421 (49 per cent) were women.
+- 36. In its 2012 preliminary census report, the Territory noted that, of the total population of 31,458, 16,037 (51 per cent) were men and 15,421 (49 per cent) were women.
 Around 74 per cent of the total population was over 18 years of age.
 According to official information, people from approximately 70 countries live in the Turks and Caicos Islands.
-The territorial Government estimated that the total population in 2016 was 37,910 (20,296 men and 19,496 women). - 36.
-The Turks and Caicos Islands National Insurance Board, a statutory body of the territorial Government, is the sole provider of social insurance benefits to persons between 16 and 65 years of age who are gainfully employed within the Territory. - 37.
+In 2012, nationals of Haiti were the largest group, comprising 34.7 per cent of the population, followed by nationals of the Dominican Republic, at 4.8 per cent.
+The territorial Government estimated that the total population in 2016 was 37,910 (20,296 men and 19,496 women). - 37.
+The Turks and Caicos Islands National Insurance Board, a statutory body of the territorial Government, is the sole provider of social insurance benefits to persons between 16 and 65 years of age who are gainfully employed within the Territory. - 38.
 According to the 2012 Turks and Caicos Islands Country Poverty Assessment Report, 22 per cent of the population and 16 per cent of households were living in poverty, compared with 26 per cent and 18 per cent, respectively, in 1999.
 On the other hand, the number of people living in poverty in 2012 was much higher (approximately 6,800) than it was in 1999 (around 3,900), owing to the high level of population growth since 1999.
 The Department of Social Development continues to assist the poor and vulnerable through various programmes, including free medical care, in partnership with the Ministry of Health and Human Services.